lohmancorp/fsc-suite/README.md

 ```
 pip install requests
 ```
+3. Start the application
 ```
 python app.py
 ```
-3. Enter your API key
+4. Enter your API key

-4. Open your browser and enter the following url: http://127.0.0.1:5000/
+5. Open your browser and enter the following url: http://127.0.0.1:5000/